rnyho9831/TestApplication/Git_commands.md

 *git status* -- run again to make sure that there is nothing to commit.
 Ensures you're up-to-date with master branch

-$ git rm "ex1/ex1.rb"  --unix command to remove
+*git rm "ex1/ex1.rb"*--unix command to remove

-$ git add "ex1/ex1-rn.rb" - adds file to repository
+*git add "ex1/ex1-rn.rb"* - adds file to repository

-$ git add * - only ADDS all files, not removes
+*git add * **- only ADDS all files, not removes